RNZ-TVNZ possible merger: Government green-lights a study looking into the creation of a new size public media company

 National has already threatened to torpedo any government plans for a TVNZ/RNZ merger, meaning the new entity will likely be a key election issue.

+Both entities welcomed the decision – RNZ boss Paul Thompson said the broadcaster was looking forward to contributing to the business case.

+"We're encouraged that the Government is aware of the tough challenges facing all local media and of the need for increased investment in independent and trusted public media if New Zealand is to continue to be a well-informed, cohesive and connected democracy," he said.

-Faafoi said the "unprecedented challenges" media organisations face are well known, citing increased competition from Google and Facebook, as well as declining revenue shares.
+Faafoi said the "unprecedented challenges" media organisations face were well known, citing increased competition from Google and Facebook, as well as declining revenue shares.

 READ MORE: